jennfrbrown/Mecha_Car_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 <br> The intercept probability is very small indicating that there are not outside factors making a significant effect on the results.
 The r-squared value is 0.7149, meaning that there is a 71.49% chance that future data points will fit this model.

+## Summary Statistics on Suspension Coils
+1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?<br>
+If you look at the overall data summary, the current manufacutring data meet the design specifications.